How do I get an enrollment verification form for my health insurance, auto insurance, scholarship, etc?

 Does studying abroad fulfill the "I" requirement?

-How can I transfer in a course and ask for FISHN and SKILLS like a CA ?
+How can I transfer in a course and ask for it to meet general education requirements?

-- Some courses have an approved history as CA (see Transfer Courses Database on the Registrar’s webpage); for international programs some are proposed during planning just prior to departure, and approval for some is requested only as the student is already abroad and trying to register.
-In such a case, Provost Bowen or her designee is called upon to make a judgment as to approval for a proposed course.
-Then, if the course is approved, it is added to the database, and when the student returns it is systematically transmitted as a CA on the Juniata transcript.
+- Some courses have an approved history as meeting gen ed requirements (see Transfer Courses Database on the Registrar’s webpage); for international programs, some are proposed during planning just prior to departure, and approval for some is requested only as the student is already abroad and trying to register.
+In such a case, the Director of General Education is called upon to make a judgment as to approval for a proposed course.

 How many transfer credits can I bring in after entry at Juniata?